Priyanshu-Rana7/Priyanshu-Rana7/README.md

 - 📫 How to reach me **priyanshu619rana@gmail.com**

-- 📄 Know about my experiences [Link](https://drive.google.com/file/d/1yCEQvXLFjYbyLVFu6jUEcaIBKGM-qxBR/view?usp=sharing)
+- 📄 Do I look interesting to you?
+Here's the resume: [Link](https://drive.google.com/file/d/1LtvZjdRwVM6uvshoeYwGIcpZi1iRwDiK/view?usp=sharing)

 - ⚡ Fun fact **I like cooking 🔪, gaming🎮 and I'm a proud pistonhead🛠️ (I love engines!!)**